Ujimatsu-Chiya/Ujimatsu-Chiya.github.io/source/_posts/QUESTION/Project-Euler-75.md

 ### Singular integer right triangles

-It turns out that $12 \mathrm{cm}$ is the smallest length of wire that can be bent to form an integer sided right angle triangle in exactly one way, but there are many more examples.
+It turns out that $12 \text{cm}$ is the smallest length of wire that can be bent to form an integer sided right angle triangle in exactly one way, but there are many more examples.

 $\begin{aligned}
 & \mathbf{12cm}: (3,4,5) \\